 In other words, a best-plot Palm or Jumeirah Bay building with excellent architecture may still hold strong value even if the brand layer changes in 15–20 years.
 But if the brand was doing most of the heavy lifting (average location, average design, famous name), then a change could matter more.

-This is another reason to favour projects where both the brand and the real estate are exceptional.
+This is another reason to favor projects where both the brand and the real estate are exceptional.

 10. How do I choose between Palm Jumeirah, Jumeirah Bay, Business Bay, Dubai Harbour, Creekside, or Meydan for a branded residence?